-WHEREAS The effects of the Covid pandemic on math learning at all levels continues to manifest
+WHEREAS The effects of the Covid pandemic on math learning at all levels continues to manifest; and

-WHEREAS Majority of colleges and universities require math placements for admitted students.
+WHEREAS Majority of colleges and universities require math placement exams for admitted students; and

-WHEREAS It is recognized that the process should be as straight forward and simple as possible.
+WHEREAS It is recognized that the process to complete the math placement exam should be made as straight forward and simple as possible.

 RESOLUTION:

-THEREFORE BE IT RESOLVED that it is recommended to make the math placement exams required for all incoming first year students; and
+THEREFORE BE IT RESOLVED that it is recommended that the College makes the math placement exams required for all incoming first-year students, including students who expect to receive transfer credit from AP exams; and

-BE IT FURTHER RESOLVED the College will commit adequate resources to make the administration and completion of the math placement exams operational.
+BE IT FURTHER RESOLVED that the College commits adequate resources to make the administration and completion of the math placement exams operational.

 BACKGROUND